Mohammad0104/github/README.md

 ## 📚 About Me

-- 👨‍💻 Full-Stack Developer / [Any specific role like Machine Learning Enthusiast]
+- 👨‍💻 Software Engineer & Full-Stack Web Developer with a passion for Data Science and Data Analysis
-- 🧑‍🏫 Mentor at [platform or initiative] and Open-Source Contributor
+- 🧑‍🏫 Mentor in [Platform or Initiative] and Open-Source Contributor
-- ✍️ Technical Writer for [platform or blog]
+- ✍️ Technical Writer focusing on [Platform or Blog] related to data science, web development, and software engineering
-- 🌱 Currently focused on learning **[current skills or tech]**.
+- 🌱 Currently expanding my skills in **Data Science**, **Web Development**, and **Data Analysis**.
-- 💼 Exploring opportunities in **[desired career field]**.
+- 💼 Actively exploring opportunities in **Data Science**, **Software Engineering**, and **Web Development**.

 ---